MvanSteenbergen/MappingInstability/README.md

 Earlier versions of the paper/presentations of my progress are also included:

-./Legacy/Presentation 19-9-2023 - This contains a presentation that I gave for my thesis proposal ./Legacy/Presentation 13-12-2023 - This contains a half-way presentation for my thesis, be aware that my topic was (very!) different back then as well.
+./Legacy/Presentation 19-9-2023 - This contains a presentation that given for my thesis proposal

+./Legacy/Presentation 13-12-2023 - This contains a half-way presentation for my thesis, be aware that my topic was (very!) different back then as well.

 ./Legacy/Proposal - This contains my thesis proposal file.
 Note that this paper is very different from what I ended up doing.

 ./Legacy/ResearchReport - Contains the pdf of the paper during a half-way.
 Note that this paper is very different from what I ended up doing.

 ## Research recipe